cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 This is unfortunate, but there is not much we can do about it.
 Fortunately, participating at conferences allows us forget about it for a while, and to perceive science as a collaborative endeavor instead.

-As Ph.D. students, we have been reading papers from the beginning of our studies.
+As PhD students, we have been reading papers from the beginning of our studies.
 I know the names of the main researchers that are active on my topic.
 Their names are in the papers, of course, but who/how are these people really?
 A conference is an excellent plate to figure it out!

 > “The last day, I was coming back from the conference to my hotel.
 It is a 45 mins trip on a bus.
 I notice that one of the most prolific professors in my field was sitting on the same bus.
 I told to myself: I should’t miss the opportunity to talk with this guy.
 So I approached him, and we had an informal, semi-technical discussion about the past, the present, and the future of software debloating.
-He told me that some of his Ph.D. students are working on the exact same problems that I envisioned some years ago.
+He told me that some of his PhD students are working on the exact same problems that I envisioned some years ago.
 At the end of our talk, I understood that my knowledge of the topic is actually quite solid, and that I took a correct research direction.
 This talk increased significantly my confidence about the quality of my own work.”

 The opportunity to talk with other researchers is priceless.
 I not only met many people from my field, but other prestigious researchers who are working on different topics (400+ researchers registered to ESEC/FSE this year).